 Following Probation according to the policies and procedures previously described.

 - A student who fails to achieve acceptable academic performance in any component listed within the grading requirements of the program.

 - Any student who is not satisfactorily removed from probation as approved by program officials.

-- Dishonesty on any examination, assignment, practical, quiz, or falsifying laboratory results or reports, or failure to meet acceptable professional behavior requirements.
+- Dishonesty on any examination, assignment, practical or quiz, falsifying laboratory results or reports or failure to meet acceptable professional behavior requirements.
 Such actions will be grounds for dismissal from the program.
 The consequences of academic dishonesty ranges from disciplinary probation to expulsion.
 The full policies are found in Chapter 1 of the Student Code (01:10:25:01-1:10:25:04) within the SDSU Student Policy Manual.

 - Failure to comply with SDSU - MLS Program Requirements, affiliated hospital/clinic requirements, or laboratory regulations or policies will be grounds for immediate dismissal from the program.
 Dismissal from the MLS program may not include suspension or dismissal from the University.
 SDSU dismissal is based on the SDSU student code as described previously under MLS dismissal.

 - Refusal to be rehabilitated after proven evidence of intoxication or drug use while functioning as a student in the laboratory.